 Those traits, added Martha Reddick, the camps associate director, are important in both theatre and life.
 “If you can communicate clearly and defend your opinions in an honest and direct way, that’s going to serve you no matter what you choose to do,” she said.

-Randolph students Seaver Sterling ’18, Daisy Howard ’17, Grace Cummins ’16, Marianne Virnelson ’17, and John Ruml ’17 served as interns for the camp.
+Randolph students Seaver Sterling ’18, Daisy Howard ’17, Grace Cummins ’16, and Marianne Virnelson ’17 served as interns for the camp.

 Campers enrolled in the theatre conservatory take classes ranging from directing and the behind-the-scenes of productions to musical theatre, improve, voice and movement, and acting.

 The clowning class, for instance, provided exposure to the history of clowning as well as important techniques.
 “When you say ‘clown,’ usually people think of the American circus clown with the white face, slap stick, and big shoes,” said Summer Olsson, a multi-disciplinary performer and class instructor.
 “We’re doing a little bit of that, but I’m trying to show the kids all the variations.
 We’re looking at Lucille Ball, Buster Keaton, the Three Stooges, and Looney Toons.”